Descanonge/neba/docs/source/datasets.rst

 Modules can be compounded together in some cases.
 The common API for this is contained in :class:`.ModuleMix`.
 This generates a module with multiple 'base modules'.
-It will instanciate and initialize all modules and store them in :attr:`.ModuleMix.base_modules`.
+It will instantiate and initialize all modules and store them in :attr:`.ModuleMix.base_modules`.

 This is used for instance to obtain the :class:`union<.SourceUnion>` or